Polyamory, Open Relationships, and Ethical Non-monogamy – What do they all mean?

 Could non-monogamy be right for you?

-The thing about ethical non-monogamy that we could all do with learning:
+The thing about ethical non-monogamy that we could all do with learning is this:

-Successful, healthy relationships require complete honesty, open communication, recognition that one person can never meet all of our needs, respect – and ideally a big old dose of humour thrown in to sweeten the deal.
+Thriving, healthy relationships require complete honesty, open communication, recognition that one person can never meet all of our needs, respect – and ideally, a hefty old dose of humour thrown in to sweeten the deal.